 This is the perfect time of the year to head out in the nature to Vaisakko Nature Reserve in Salo municipality.
 I don’t think I have seen so many flowers blooming in April in Finland ever before!
 I had a business meeting in Salo, and I was thinking about combining some nature travels to my trip.
 It was sunny and +21C, the warmest day so far this year, so it was a perfect weather for a little afternoon walk.
-I had heard about Vaisakko before, my friends had been walking there few days earlier with their kids and posted some photos to Facebook, but the amount of flowers really took me by surprise.
+I had heard about Vaisakko before, my friends had been walking there few days earlier with their kids and posted some photos to Facebook, but the number of flowers really took me by surprise.

 Trail in Vaisakko is super-easy to find and follow.
 All together the trail is 4,3 km long, and it includes 1,6 km long trail to the nature reserve and 1,1 km long circle in the nature reserve before returning back to the parking lot the same way.
 The path is at first wide and flat, but there will be duckboards and some hills along the way.
 Camping and making fire is not allowed in this area, but you are allowed to enjoy this beautiful nature reserve on a day trip.
 I met many people in Vaisakko during a weekday, so it seems to be pretty popular destination for walking.